oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-that-you-should-use-subdirectories-not-domains/rule.md

 If you already have a domain and a lot of legacy structures in place, using subdirectories could be a big change and might not be worth it.
 You would need to update your properties in Google Analytics, your Google Search Console settings, a lot of redirects, and much more.

 Google is smart enough to work it out – it would just be an extra step for Google’s bots.
-Watch the official video from [Google Webmasters​](https://www.youtube.com/user/GoogleWebmasterHelp) below on YouTube to find out more about this:
+Watch the official video from [Google Webmasters](https://www.youtube.com/user/GoogleWebmasterHelp) below on YouTube to find out more about this:

-**​Figure: Video - ****Subdomain or subfolder, which is better for SEO?**
+**Figure: Video - ****Subdomain or subfolder, which is better for SEO?**